redbadger/crux/docs/src/part-4/runtime.md

 calls `request_from_shell`, the context creates a `Request` containing the operation and a resolve callback, wraps it in the app's `Effect` type (via the `From` trait), and sends it through the effects channel.
+The callback the `Request` carries is what fixes how many times the request can be resolved — never, once, or repeatedly — and the `RequestHandle` remembers it as a `RequestKind`, readable with `handle.kind()`.
+Notifications are never registered at all, so resolving one reports `NotFound`.
 The `Command` collects these effects and surfaces them to the `Core`.

 Looking at the core itself: